 There is a huge amount of traffic that is already heading to YouTube – more than 30 million users are active daily, with 2 billion active every month.
 That should be a great reason for any business to get videos on there, but there are another few reasons that YouTube is a fantastic platform to share content:

-- Having videos on a YouTube channel means that they will be shown on Google search results, which helps to increase brand awareness
+- Having videos on a YouTube channel means that they will be shown on Google search results, which helps to increase brand awareness.
+(Youtube SEO is increasing in demand at a tremendous rate in the last two years.)

 - YouTube content never expires, so when the relevant keywords are searched and viewers continue to comment after months and years, content will still be featured by the algorithm